openhab/org.openhab.binding.zwave/doc/fibaro/fgwdeu111_0_0.md

 ### Parameter 177: Brightness level correction flickering

-Brightness level correction for flickering loads Correction reduces spontaneous flickering of some capacitive loads (e.g. dimmable LEDs) at certain brightness levels in 2-wire installation.
+Brightness level correction for flickering loads

-In countries using ripple-control, correction may cause changes in brightness.
-In this case it is necessary to disable correction or adjust the time of correction for flickering loads.
+<p&gtCorrection reduces spontaneous flickering of some capacitive loads (e.g. dimmable LEDs) at certain brightness levels in 2-wire installation.</p&gt <p&gtIn countries using ripple-control, correction may cause changes in brightness.
+In this case it is necessary to disable correction or adjust the time of correction for flickering loads.</p&gt <p&gtParameter size: 2B</p&gt <p&gtDefault value: 255</p&gt <p&gtAvailable values:</p&gt <p&gt0 – automatic correction disabled</p&gt <p&gt1-254 (1-254s, 1s step) – duration of correction</p&gt <p&gt255 – automatic correction always enabled</p&gt

-Parameter size: 2B

-Default value: 255

-Available values:

-0 – automatic correction disabled

-1-254 (1-254s, 1s step) – duration of correction

-255 – automatic correction always enabled
 Values in the range 0 to 255 may be set.

 The manufacturer defined default value is ```255```.